Why is my carbon monoxide detector not working

 Electrical

-The answer to 'why is my carbon monoxide detector not working' is that there could be several common causes, including a dead or disconnected battery, a sensor failure, or a problem with the wiring.
-Carbon monoxide detectors are designed to alert you to the presence of this odorless, colorless gas that can be deadly in high concentrations.
+The answer to 'why is my carbon monoxide detector not working' is that there are several common causes, including a dead or disconnected battery, sensor failure, or improper installation.
+Carbon monoxide (CO) detectors are critical safety devices that alert you to the presence of this odorless, colorless gas that can be deadly in high concentrations.

 Step-by-Step Guide